 4. Cash Out.

-This final option is seldom advisable unless you are in desperate need of money now.
+The fourth option is rarely advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This may result in a large amount of your funds going towards taxes and not into your back account.
+This could result in a large amount of your withdrawal going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 Indirect vs. Direct 401(k) Rollovers in Lake St. Louis, MO